arithescientist/real_estate_prediction/README.md

 ## Introduction

-In this lesson, we'll review all of the guidelines and specifications for the final project for Module 1.
+In this lesson, we'll review all of the guidelines and specifications for the final project for Module 2.

 ## Objectives
 You will be able to:
-* Describe all required aspects of the final project for Module 1
+* Describe all required aspects of the final project for Module 2
 * Describe all required deliverables
 * Describe what constitutes a successful project
-* Describe what the experience of the project review should be like

 ## Final Project Summary

-You've made it all the way through the first module of this course - take a minute to celebrate your awesomeness!
+Another module down--you're half way there!

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-mod-2-project-v2-1/master/halfway-there.gif)

-All that remains in Module 1 is to put our newfound data science skills to use with a final project!
+All that remains in Module 2 is to put our newfound data science skills to use with a final project!
 You should expect this project to take between 20 and 25 hours of solid, focused effort.
 If you're done way quicker, go back and dig in deeper or try some of the optional "level up" suggestions.
 If you're worried that you're going to get to 30 hrs and still not even have the data imported, reach out to an instructor in Slack ASAP to get some help!

 ## The Dataset